 Ryan has been a technical representative for Canon video products for 12+ years.

 During that time he has trained consumers and retailers across the US on the ever-evolving world of digital video and photography.
 A graduate of the Broadcasting Institute of Maryland, he has experience with promotional and live event shooting as well as audio and production.
 As a part-time musician his passion is concert videography, though he consistently hones his skills as a photographer with interests in macro and portrait work.

-Taryn is a Unique Photo employee.
-Having graduated with honors in Media Arts, her images have published in numerous magazines, international CD cover designs, major chain retail stores, international books and is currently photographing for agency models.
+Taryn is a former Unique Photo employee.
+Having graduated with honors in Media Arts, her images have been published in numerous magazines, international CD cover designs, major chain retail stores, international books, and she is currently photographing for agency models.
 Taryn has been a photo-retoucher for more than half a decade with knowledge in the latest retouching advances.

 Todd Schneider is a Field Support Engineer for the Professional Imaging Group of Epson America.
 He has held this position at Epson for about 10 years.
 He graduated from Rochester Institute of Technology with a Bachelor of Science Degree from the school of Printing Management & Sciences.
 Todd entered into the Graphics Arts / Printing Industry in 1989.
 He has held production, prepress, and training positions throughout his 20+ years in the industry.
 One of Todd’s focuses, Color Management began in 1991, when today’s Color Management tools were in their infancy.

 Tony Morella holds a BFA in Fine art Photography from Montclair State University, is a former Product Manger for Kodak, Agfa and International Paper and a two year consultant for Epson America.
 For the past 5 years Tony has owned and operated Digital Editions Atelier, a digital Fine Art Print shop in northern NJ where he photographs and/or prints limited editions and fine art images for photographers and artists in the tri-state area.